ReunMedia/nanomanager/README.md

-The custom element is loaded from `nanomanager.umd.cjs` file, which can be found in `vendor/reun/nanomanager/packages/frontend/dist/nanomanager.umd.cjs` if you installed Nanomanagere with Composer.
+The custom element is loaded from `nanomanager.umd.cjs` file, which can be found in `vendor/reun/nanomanager/packages/frontend/dist/nanomanager.umd.cjs` if you installed Nanomanager with Composer.
 For PHAR installation, you can copy the file from [releases](https://github.com/ReunMedia/nanomanager/releases).

 ### Using `<script>` tag in HTML file